 # Connect a client

-Connecting takes two things: a Celigo API token and a one-time entry in your AI client's MCP config.
-Most people are running in under five minutes.
+Connecting takes a one-time entry in your AI client's MCP config.
+Add the endpoint, then sign in with your Celigo credentials when the client asks.
+There is no token to create or copy, and most people are running in under five minutes.

 ## Quickstart